-To support students working on empirical research projects, students can use MediaLab and DirectRT.
+Students working on empirical research projects can use MediaLab and DirectRT.

 For questions, contact Christel Lutz.